MakeSchool-Tutorials/Make-Cookies/P04-Adding-Grandmas/content.md

 ```

-Now we can start to add functionality to these with Javascript.
+Now we can start to add functionality to these.

 # Declaring our variables
 First we will create a new section inside of our ```scripts.js```